Key findings and learnings of Azure AD B2C custom policy configuration with federated authentication

 Configuration of federated authentication

-Next let's go through steps what should do when configurating federated authentication with custom policies.
+Next, let's go through the steps that should do when configuring federated authentication with custom policies.

-1) Configure client to the third party IDP
+1) Configure the client to the third-party IDP

 2) Configure third party IDP client's secret to the Azure AD B2C

-Client secret what you got in the previous phase should be configured as a signing key to the Policy Keys under Identity Experience Framework in Azure AD B2C.
+The client secret that you got in the previous phase should be configured as a signing key to the Policy Keys under the Identity Experience Framework in Azure AD B2C.

 3) Claims provider configuration

-Claims Provider configuration in TrustFrameworkExtensions.xml file determines third party IDP settings.
+Claims Provider configuration in TrustFrameworkExtensions.xml file determines third-partythe IDP settings.

 Metadata

-Metadata section configurates communication parameters of the third party OpenIdConnect IDP and client.
-Metadata is a list of key value pairs.
+The metadata section configurates communication parameters of the third-party OpenIdConnect IDP and client.
+Metadata is a list of key-value pairs.
 Check all available configuration keys from here.

 CryptographicKeys

-Azure AD B2C has a feature which enables you to store secrets and certificates.
-This feature is knows as "Policy keys".
-You can modify policy keys directly from the Azure AD B2C management view in Azure Portal.
-In this case we configure third party IDP client's secret to the policy keys as a signing key.
-During the technical profile executing, Azure AD B2C retrieves the cryptographic keys from Azure AD B2C policy keys.
+Azure AD B2C has a feature that enables you to store secrets and certificates.
+This feature is known as "Policy keys".
+You can modify policy keys directly from the Azure AD B2C management view in the Azure Portal.
+In this case, we configure the third-party IDP client's secret to the policy keys as a signing key.
+During the technical profile execution, Azure AD B2C retrieves the cryptographic keys from Azure AD B2C policy keys.

 OutputClaims